ptitSeb/gl4es/USAGE.md

 ##### LIBGL_GL
 Controls the version of OpenGL exposed
- * 0 : Default, expose OpenGL 1.5
+ * 0 : Default, expose OpenGL 1.5 when using GLES1.1 or OpenGL 2.0 when using GLES2.0
  * 15: Expose OpenGL 1.5
  * 20: Expose OpenGL 2.0
  * 21: Expose OpenGL 2.1